fbraem/mqweb/api/index.md

   When the value of the property is an MQ constant then this property will have the string representation of the value.
 For example: When `QueueType` has the value 1 (MQQT_LOCAL), then this property will have the value `Local`.

 > A property with the name `id_nnnn` (where nnnn is the value of the C constant)
 > means that the property is not defined in the SQLite database.
 Create an
 > issue on [Github](https://github.com/fbraem/mqweb/issues) and this will be
 > fixed as soon as possible.

+> Why isn't the [JSONAPI](http://jsonapi.org) specification used?
+JSONAPI is a
+> great way to model JSON responses, but it is difficult to map all MQ commands
+> to it.
+Inquire can be mapped to GET, create to POST, but what about SUSPEND or
+> CLEAR for example?
+Now it is straightforward : /api/<objtype>/<verb>.
+MQWeb
+> also returns propertynames with a capital letter.
+This is because MQWeb uses
+> the names as documented in the MQ information center, which makes it easier
+> to lookup information for the properties.

 Controllers
 -----------